Large data set guidance

 We recommend using the large data set as a classroom tool to support teaching the statistics content of the specification.
 This will help students build the familiarity with the data set that will confer the material advantage in an exam and also familiarise them with working with and manipulating data.

-The tools are designed to be easy to use and to save you time extracting data from the data set.
+The tool is designed to be easy to use and to save you time extracting data from the data set.
 Minimal knowledge of Excel is assumed.